- Serves: 4

 - Total Time: 35 mins

-Step 1: Preparing the Potatoes• 4 to 5 lb Yukon gold (or russet) potatoes
+Step 1: Preparing the Potatoes• 4 to 5 lb Yukon gold (or other waxy) potatoes

 To prepare the potatoes, first peel them and place into a large bowl of cold water.